marvin-corea-cvshealth/thin-cvs-java-notification-client/README.md

 # ![image](https://github.com/jmconelogin/jmconelogin/blob/main/custom_logo.png)thin-cvs-java-notification-client
-The notification health client is a java based service api to send prescription notification emails at CVS.
+The notification health client is Java-based thin client to send prescription notification emails from CVS.

+Email text:
 This is a reminder from CVS Mart at Blue Ave.
 You have prescriptions ready for pickup.
 Questions?
 Please call us at (999) 999-9999.

 ## Adding cvs-notification-client to your project